-- ∠ use three-dimensional techniques and processes such as model making, constructing, surface treatment, assembling and modelling. - use media and materials such as drawing materials, clay, wood, metal, plaster, plastic and found materials. - communicate ideas and intentions effectively through a range of drawing techniques, prototyping and annotation.
+- ∠ use three-dimensional techniques and processes such as model making, constructing, surface treatment, assembling and modelling. - set use media and materials such as drawing materials, clay, wood, metal, plaster, plastic and found materials.

 100% Non-Examination Assessment.

 Component one comprises of the portfolio unit and this will include projects from initial ideas to final intention.
 This component does not have a time limit and should include one sustained project with a selection of further work.
 Drawing and annotation should make up a large part of the final portfolio.
 This component is worth 60% of the final GCSE grade.